Samatthe/TTL-Firmware/README.md

 # TTL-Firmware
-Firmware for the TelTail Lightings Control Module, an interactive lighting controller for DIY electric skateboards
+Firmware for the TelTail Light's Control Module, an interactive lighting controller for DIY electric skateboards